 You can take the RocketFuel assessment if you’re interested in finding out which one you are.

-In the rare chance that this new job doesn't work out, I may be available to help you with your business.
+In the rare chance that this new job doesn’t work out, and in case it takes longer to get my new business off the ground, I may be available to help you with your business.

-Chaos and stress in a small business is typically caused by the dependency on the owner to run because of a lack of systems.
+Chaos and stress in a small business is typically caused by the dependency on the owner due to a lack of systems.

-Small businesses are mostly founded by Visionary entrepreneurs, who are typically great at starting, creating products and services, but not so great at systemising.
+Small businesses are mostly founded by Visionary entrepreneurs, who are typically great at starting, creating products and services, but not so great at systemising operations.

 The good thing about being a systems designer, is that I enjoy removing chaos in business operations.